maxromanovsky/maxromanovsky.github.io/_posts/2019-07-06-coreos-k8s-home-baremetal-01.md

 Image from [Kickstarter](https://www.kickstarter.com/projects/udoo/udoo-x86-the-most-powerful-maker-board-ever)

-Mine version is called UDOO X86 Advanced, and it has 4-core Celeron [N3160](https://ark.intel.com/content/www/us/en/ark/products/91831/intel-celeron-processor-n3160-2m-cache-up-to-2-24-ghz.html), as well as 4Gb of RAM, but rather small 8Gb eMMC.
+My edition is called UDOO X86 Advanced, and it has 4-core Celeron [N3160](https://ark.intel.com/content/www/us/en/ark/products/91831/intel-celeron-processor-n3160-2m-cache-up-to-2-24-ghz.html), as well as 4Gb of RAM, but rather small 8Gb eMMC.

-Both processors are [quite similar](https://ark.intel.com/content/www/us/en/ark/compare.html?productIds=91831,87261) in their performance, but Nuc has twice more memory, and large (but slower) HDD.
+Both processors are [quite similar](https://ark.intel.com/content/www/us/en/ark/compare.html?productIds=91831,87261) in their performance, but Nuc has twice the memory and larger (but slower) HDD.

 # CoreOS installation